Skip to main content

 Funded Opportunity TitleClosing date and timeLinks

 SETU is a university-level education institution in the south-east of Ireland.
 It has over 19,200 students and 1,800 staff, and it supports a thriving research culture.
 Areas of R&D; expertise include ICT, bio-pharma, eco-innovation, materials science, regional development, and health sciences.
 Researchers at SETU have obtained funding from the Programme for Research in Third Level Institutions (PRTLI) cycles 3, 4 and 5; Science Foundation Ireland (SFI) Research Frontiers Programme and the Principal Investigator Programme, and various European funding programmes including eTEN and InterReg.
-In addition, there are three Enterprise Ireland (EI) funded Technology Gateway Centres in the areas of applied materials research, telecommunications research, and pharmaceutical and biotechnology research.
-SETU has has an established track record of success in the various European Framework Programmes (FP), having obtained funding in FP4, FP5, FP6, FP7 and most recently Horizon 2020 (H2020).
-SETU was the leading TU or Institute of Technology in terms of funding drawdown under the H2020 framework programme.
+In addition, there are four Enterprise Ireland (EI) funded Technology Gateway Centres in the areas of applied materials research, telecommunications research, and pharmaceutical and biotechnology research.
+SETU has an established track record of success in the various European Framework Programmes (FP), having obtained funding in FP4, FP5, FP6, FP7 and most recently Horizon 2020 (H2020), formerly WIT, was the leading Institute of Technology in terms of funding drawdown under the H2020 framework programme.

 Excellent research and training in a supportive environment